technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 9 - Use Copilot to create measure descriptions.md

 # Use Copilot to create measure descriptions

+**Objective** - In this Lab, you will learn about to how to create measure and measure description in Power BI Desktop

 ## Task 1 - Enable the preview feature

 1. Launch the Power BI Desktop that is available on the desktop.